nerdschoolbergen/shellscripting/README.md

 * Start by opening [exercise 1](./exercises/exercise-1.md/).
 * Remember to ask an instructor if you're stuck.

 > :exclamation: Hottest tip: Google is your friend.
+You will need to google alot as you dive into the exercises!

 ## Exercises